 ways to improve

-through several simulated tests.
+through a simulated test.
 We always make the best use of your

 time for driving safely and passing the test the first time.

 If a parent doesn't ride along, we ask to meet with a parent for 5 or 10 minutes if they're available.